mekmarriott/GoogleChartDashboard/README.md

 ```javascript
 function removeFilter(filterID){ gcd.removeFilter(filterID) }
 ```
+Note that the remove filter element can be any element, as long as the onclick functionality is present and the initial display corresponds to whether the filter is already 'on' (default settings should correspond to initial display being none).

 Set callback for google as a method that will call 'updateAll' on the dashboard object
 ```javascript
 google.setOnLoadCallback(function() {gcd.updateAll();});